-BNL included these same goals in its Site Sustainability Plan (SSP), which was submitted to DOE in December of 2010.
-Due to planned programmatic growth with the addition of the Laboratory's National Synchrotron Light Source-II and other programs, Scope 1 and 2 emissions are projected to increase to 323,000 metric tons carbon dioxide equivalent (MtCO2e) by 2020 compared to the FY 2008 baseline of 205,542 MtCO2e.
-Due to the projected increase, meeting the Scope 1 and 2 reduction goal will be especially difficult, and BNL's SSP identifies a number of actions that have or will be taken to help the Laboratory move towards this goal.
-In November 2011, the Long Island Solar Farm (LISF), a large array of more than 164,000 solar photovoltaic panels constructed on site property and leased to BP Solar, began producing solar power.
+BNL includes these same goals in its annual Site Sustainability Plan (SSP), which is submitted to DOE in December of each year.
+Due to planned programmatic growth with the addition of the Laboratory's National Synchrotron Light Source II (NSLS-II) and other programs, Scope 1 and 2 emissions are projected to increase to 289,000 metric tons carbon dioxide equivalent (MtCO2e) by 2020, a 95 percent increase from the FY 2008 baseline of 205,542 MtCO2e.
+Due to the projected increase, meeting the Scope 1 and 2 reduction goal will be especially difficult and BNL's SSP identifies a number of actions that have or will be taken to help the Laboratory move towards this goal.

+In November 2011, the Long Island Solar Farm (LISF), a large array of more than 164,000 solar photovoltaic panels constructed on site property began producing solar power.
 Annually, the LISF is expected to deliver 44 million kilowatt-hours of solar energy.
 This equates to 28,000 MtCO2e that BNL can count on as GHG offsets or reductions.
 In March 2011, BNL began receiving 15 megawatts per hour of hydropower from the New York Power Authority.
-Each year, BNL expects to consume 115,600 megawatts of hydropower that will provide a net GHG reduction of 75,000 MtCO2e annually.
-Further analysis of current and projected thermal loads from projects under construction suggest that a 5 megawatt combined heat and power plant would meet thermal needs and produce 39,000 megawatt-hours of power annually.
-A plant of this size would provide GHG emission offsets of 18,000 MtCO2e per year.
-A conceptual design for a 5 megawatt plant is expected to be submitted to the Laboratory for review in FY 2013.
+In 2012, BNL consumed 118,231 megawatts of hydropower, providing a net GHG reduction of 72,606 MtCO2e.

+In 2012, BNL completed a preliminary study for a combined heat and power plant.
+Based on analysis of current and projected thermal loads from projects under construction, a 4-5 megawatt combined heat and power plant would meet a significant portion of the site's thermal needs and produce 31,000-39,000 megawatt-hours of power annually.
+A plant of this size would provide GHG emission offsets of 14,000-18,000 MtCO2e per year.
+A more detailed study will be performed in FY 2013 that will include an evaluation of permitting requirements, potential conflicts with existing power-purchase agreements, and to confirm the feasibility of incorporating gasification of local wood waste streams into the design.